-- The open interaction is supported by all drivers; it initializes the connection between a process and a device. - The control operation is supported by character drivers; it allows the user process to modify the connection to the device or to control the device. - Programmed I/O (PIO) is used by character drivers to transfer small quantities of data synchronously. - Memory mapping enables the user process to perform PIO for itself. - Direct memory access (DMA) is used by block device drivers to transfer larger quantities of data asynchronously under device control.
+- The open interaction is supported by all drivers; it initializes the connection between a process and a device. - The control operation is supported by character drivers; it allows the user process to modify the connection to the device or to control the device. - A character driver transfers data directly between the device and a buffer in the user process address space.
+This is typically done with programmed I/O (PIO) to transfer small quantities of data synchronously. - Memory mapping enables the user process to perform PIO for itself. - A block driver transfers one or more fixed-size blocks of data between the device and a buffer owned by a filesystem or the memory paging system.
+This is typically done with Direct memory access (DMA) to transfer larger quantities of data asynchronously under device control.